 My Thoughts on Hiking Mount Kosciuszko 😍🇦🇺

 Do it!
-No matter your age or fitness levels.
+No matter your age or fitness levels (its much easier than climbing Mount Fuji for example).
 It’s beautiful, it’s fun, it’s easy to access and as far as the Seven Summits go, you won’t get a cheaper, more simple task than this!
-Also Thredbo is a gorgeous town, well worth a couple of nights.
+Also, Thredbo is a gorgeous town, well worth a couple of nights.
 We were in and out of Canberra within 48 hours, and back to Sydney for dinner with old friends.
 Nothing but fond memories of this adventure.
 Highly recommends.
 And remember, it’s as easy as this:

-2) Rent a car from the airport ($75 a day), drive to the town of Thredbo, get a hotel for 1 night (I stayed at Thredbo Alpine Hotel for about $100, average but fine)
+- Rent a car from Canberra airport ($75 a day), drive 3 hours to the town of Thredbo.
+Get a hotel for 1 night (I stayed at Thredbo Alpine Hotel for about $100, it was average but fine).

-3) Wake up early the next day, and either start hiking at 7am to the top of the stair lift ($30) or take the stair lift at 9am
+- Wake up early the next day, and either start hiking at 7am to the top of the stairlift ($30),or you can take the stairlift at 9 am.

-4) From the top of the stair lift, it’s a 13km round trip hike (2-6 hours depending on your speed)
+- From the top of the stairlift, it’s a 13km round trip hike.
+That’s 2-6 hours depending on your speed.